Deep Time Series Models: A Comprehensive Survey and Benchmark: Conclusion

 \section{Conclusion}

-In this survey, we provide a systematic review of deep models in time series analysis and introduce Time-Series Library (TSLib) as a fair benchmark for deep time series models across various analysis tasks.
+In this survey, we provide a systematic review of deep models in time series analysis and introduce Time-Series Library (TSLib) as a fair benchmark for deep time series models across various tasks.
 Compared with previous reviews that focus on a specific analysis task or model architecture, this paper provides a comprehensive survey and overview of existing deep models for time series analysis, ranging from forecasting, classification, imputation, and anomaly detection.
-We first present a detailed review of the universal modules that are widely used among time series models, including normalization, decomposition, and Fourier analysis.
-Next, we summarize existing deep time series models from the perspective of backbone architecture.
-Based on the review of existing literature, we introduce a practical open-source library, Time Series Library (TSLib), which has included representative deep time series models that can be a fair evaluation benchmark in the field of time series analysis.
-Finally, we discuss future research directions for deep time series models based on the recent development of the AI community and the practical application needs of time series analysis in real-world scenarios.
+By separating basic modules from complicated and diverse deep time series models, we successfully uncover the fundamental design principles for current research, forming an inspiring model-centric perspective.
+Besides, based on TSLib, which enables flexible and comprehensive model evaluation, we conduct extensive experiments to bring insights for model design and practical usage.
+With clear summarization, rich experiments, and in-depth discussion, we believe that this survey and TSLib can be instructive and useful for future research on deep time series models.